Marklogic-retired/marklogic-data-hub/one-ui/README.md

 See the comments in the AbstractOneUiTest class for information on how to write tests for the Java code in this application.

+### Viewing OpenAPI docs

+To view the OpenAPI docs for the REST middle tier endpoints in this project, just do the following:

+    cd one-ui/ui/mockserver
+    npm install
+    npm start

 ## Using this for production